Avaiga/taipy-doc/docs/manuals/gui/binding.md

 GUI favors the callback functions that are defined in the module where the page itself is defined.

-!!! important "Global callback functions"
+!!! note "Global callback functions"
     The way you can define local callback functions does not apply to global callbacks such as `on_action()`.
 There can be only one global callback, defined in the main module.